Devbimb/Book-Supplier-App/README.md

    * Researchiing more into book management systems

  * Screenshots showing postman requests and the output from the API <br>
+   This is as shown in section 12 of the contents.<br>
- * Screenshots of your database to prove that data is being persisted
+ * Screenshots of Database to prove that data is being persisted <br>
+   This is as shown in section 9 of the contents<br>
- * Screenshot of your test results, including coverage report
+ * Screenshot of your test results<br>
+   This is as shown in section 13 of the contents<br>
- * Link to Jira Board
+ * Link to Jira Board<br>
+   Although, Jira Board was not utilized, Microsoft Excell was used to produced the User Stories, the      detailed is as shown in section 8 of the conents.